Plasticville: Collecting

-The only way to accurately date many Plasticville buildings is by examining its packaging.
+The only way to accurately date many Plasticville buildings is by examining their packaging.
 A Plasticville building has its highest collectible value when accompanied by its original box and in an unglued and unpainted state.
 Glued Plasticville structures are worth about 20% as much to a collector as an unglued piece, although a Plasticville piece that is nicely glued and painted will have value for use in a train layout, rather than as a collectible.

-The plastic used in modern Plasticville has slightly different texture from vintage Plasticville and although Bachmann uses the same molds today as in the 1950s, it uses different colors in an effort to not diminish the collector value of its old pieces.
+The plastic used in modern Plasticville has a slightly different texture from vintage Plasticville and although Bachmann uses the same molds today as in the 1950s, it uses different colors in an effort to not diminish the collector value of its old pieces.
 Re-issues produced after 1997 are marked "Made in China."

 Variations in common buildings can drive up the value.
 The common Plasticville one-story ranch house is worth about $5, but a variation using dark blue plastic is worth about $200.

 Many Plasticville collectors join the Plasticville Collectors Association (PCA).
 The purpose of the association is to promote a sense of fellowship among Plasticville, USA collectors and to serve as an accurate source of information regarding all aspects of Plasticville collecting for its members and the general public.

 With declining values, collectors are becoming somewhat scarce since it was taken over by Kader Industries in 1984.